fbpx

 Literature Review: Exploring the Evidence

-A review of the literature reveals a wealth of research supporting the association between chronic sinusitis and OSA.
-Studies published in reputable medical journals have highlighted the mutual influences of rhinitis, sinusitis, and OSA, underscoring the complex interplay between upper airway pathologies.
+A review of the literature reveals a strong link between chronic sinusitis and obstructive sleep apnea (OSA).
 Research findings indicate that nasal breathing obstruction, whether due to nasal septal deviation, inferior turbinate hypertrophy, or chronic rhinosinusitis, can predispose individuals to OSA by impairing upper airway patency and promoting airway collapse during sleep.
-Furthermore, studies have demonstrated that correction of nasal congestion and mucosal inflammation can lead to improvements in OSA severity, emphasizing the importance of addressing underlying sinus issues in the management of sleep-disordered breathing.

 Implications for VA Disability Ratings